jedick/jedick.github.io/_pages/home.md

 My unique perspective combines rigorous scientific methodology with modern ML engineering practices—creating solutions that researchers and industry professionals can trust with their most important data.

-**My mission:**
-Transform cutting-edge research into production-ready AI systems that researchers, organizations, and communities can actually use and trust.

 **Currently:**
-Developing cloud-based apps and intelligent AI tools to accelerate scientific research teams.
+Developing agentic AI systems for data visualiation and cloud migrations for scientific research groups.

 ---